IMBRUVICA® for WMIMBRUVICA® for WM

-IMBRUVICA® Can Be Used in Combination With Rituximab1
+IMBRUVICA® Can Be Used Alone or in Combination With Rituximab1

-• Adults with WM who took IMBRUVICA® + rituximab were 75% less likely to have their disease worsen or die compared to those taking rituximab alone.
-At an overall follow-up of 63 months, 29% of patients treated with IMBRUVICA® in combination with rituximab therapy experienced disease progression or death compared to 67% of patients treated with rituximab monotherapy
+Adults with WM who took IMBRUVICA® + rituximab were 75% less likely to have their disease worsen or die compared to those taking rituximab alone.
+At an overall follow-up of 63 months, 29% of patients treated with IMBRUVICA® in combination with rituximab therapy experienced disease progression or death compared to 67% of patients treated with rituximab monotherapy.
+Adding IMBRUVICA® to rituximab more than doubled response rates compared to rituximab alone (76% response rate for IMBRUVICA® + rituximab vs 31% for rituximab).

 IMBRUVICA® is the first FDA-approved therapy for WM

-• 62% (39 patients) had a response to IMBRUVICA®, which means that their doctor observed fewer signs of the disease as seen through blood tests, X‑rays, CT scans, and/or bone marrow tests
+62% (39 patients) had a response to IMBRUVICA®, which means that their doctor observed fewer signs of the disease as seen through blood tests, X‑rays, CT scans, and/or bone marrow tests.1,2 The median amount of time to respond to IMBRUVICA® treatment was 1.2 months.

 IMBRUVICA® will not work for every patient.
 Individual results may vary.

-What should I know about IMBRUVICA® side effects?
+What you should know about the side effects of IMBRUVICA®

 IMBRUVICA® may cause serious side effects, including1: